 Projects with Clear and Stable Requirements

 Projects that use the Waterfall Model need to know exactly what the project's goals and limits are.
 This is because the model does things in a certain order.
 The phase-based method of the Waterfall model makes planning, development, and testing go more smoothly because needs are known from the start.
 There are no more changes in requirements.
+Also, the Waterfall Model works well for straight and stable needs projects.
+These conditions can't be changed after a step is done.

 While agile methods are open to change, waterfall works best for projects that are known to go to plan.
 If you have a clear vision from the start, you won't have to redo earlier stages because need to be changed.
 This makes development go more smoothly and in a straight line.